-I traveled from the North of Slovakia where it shares it borders with Poland to the Southwestern tip where it’s capital Bratislava lies.
-Slovakia has its own place and space in the history and the culture of the region.
-To me what stood out was it’s natural beauty.
-High peaks of Tatra Mountains cover the most of the Northern region of Slovakia.
+I traveled from the North of the country where it shares its borders with Poland to the Southwestern tip where its capital Bratislava lies.
+This nation has its own place and space in the history and culture of the region.
+To me what stood out was its natural beauty.
+High peaks of the Tatra Mountains cover most of the Northern region of the country.
 The rest of the country has green hillocks that are home to small villages interspersed with rivers flowing across.
 Many lakes exist in the Tatra hills and it is a popular destination for skiing during winters when the region would wear a white cover.
 We could see many Ski pads and people practicing their jumps on them.
 Spas and hot water baths exist around the mountains.
 I did not get an opportunity to enjoy them and I am curious about these huge public-bathing spaces.

-Economically, it is one of the fastest growing economies in the region.
+Economically, it is one of the fastest-growing economies in the region.
 I think that happens every time a small state is carved out, as it suddenly gets the prime political focus.
 Its main industries are Automobiles and Electrical Engineering.
 Most people belong to the Slovak ethnicity.
 Followed by Hungarian and their main religion would be Roman Catholic.
-At 5 million, the population of Slovakia compares with that of Indian cities like Chennai and Kolkata or less than half of Delhi’s population.
+At 5 million, the population of the country compares with that of Indian cities like Chennai and Kolkata, or less than half of Delhi’s population.
 It almost feels like with those kinds of numbers everyone in the country would know everyone else.
-One of the reasons for the small population is the heavy migration of Slovaks to the US in 19th Century.
+One of the reasons for the small population is the heavy migration of Slovaks to the US in the 19th Century.

 Could not have asked for more in that short time.
-I am not sure if there are any travel agents who offer exclusive tours to Slovakia.
-But this can definitely be a travel idea for an all inclusive holiday to European Quartet of Czech, Slovakia, Poland, and Hungary.
+I am not sure if there are any travel agents who offer exclusive tours to this nation.
+But this can definitely be a travel idea for an all-inclusive holiday to the European Quartet of Czech, Slovakia, Poland, and Hungary.
 Explore that.

 PS: Now I know where the name Tatra comes from, we only hear it in the context of Tatra Trucks in India.

-Recommend you to read following travel blog posts.
+Recommend you to read the following travel blog posts.